 During scar repair surgery, the surgeon will remove dead skin cells from the area where the scar is located.
 The surgeon then uses sutures or staples to close the wound.
 After the incision heals, the doctor can use lasers to improve the appearance.

-How does scar revision work?
+How does scar repair work?

-Recovery from Scar Revision Surgery
+Recovery from Scar Revision Procedure

 After the procedure, patients must wear compression garments until the incisions heal.
 Patients should avoid strenuous activities for at least six weeks after the procedure.
 Afterward, they should exercise regularly to prevent muscle atrophy.